Ring, ring. Ring, ring.

 Also worthy of note, Gong’s research found that the highest-performing sales reps talked less than their prospects.

-Plus, if you don’t understand why the prospect called you, then your chances of closing or qualifying them is about as good as getting an energy boost from a decaf cup of coffee.
+Plus, if you don’t understand why the prospect called you, then your chances of closing or qualifying them is about as good as getting an energy boost from a decaf cup of coffee (if it works, it was just a placebo).

 Once you’ve established trust and rapport with your prospect (via questions #1 and #2), then it’s time to gently remind the motivated seller of the pain that their situation is causing them.